radiodan-archive/project/docs/getting_started.markdown

 Radiodan is a piece of software that lets you build your own internet radio.

-This site explains how to set it up on a Raspberry Pi with some BBC streams, but it is easy to use with other streams, and MP3 files and other audio formats.
+This site explains how to set it up on a Raspberry Pi with some BBC streams, but it is easy to use with other streams, and to add MP3 files (and other audio formats).
 It uses Ruby code on top of [MPD](http://www.musicpd.org).

 We've made it because we are interested in different kinds of physical radio devices and how we might change their functionality to make them better.
-We think that you can only test this by building radio-like devices, and the more people who can build them, the more interesting the radios will be.
+We think that it's only possible to test what makes a radio better by building devices that act like radios, and that the more people who can build them, the more interesting the radios will be.

 Things you will need